HungVoCs47/MLOps-/README.md

 * gains: what would make the job easier for the customer?

 Value proposition

 Propose the value we can create through a product-centric approach:

 * product: what needs to be build to help the customer reach their goal?
 * alleviates: how will the product reduce pains?
 * advantages: how will the product create gains?

+Solution

+Describe the solution required to meet our objectives, including it's core features, integration, alternatives, constraints and what's out-of-scope.